Dobryak99/OpenCV_Face_Blur/README.md

 # OpenCV Face Blur
-Simple OpenCV project to detect faces in Photos/Pictures and Videos/Webcams
+Simple OpenCV project to detect faces in Photos/Pictures and Videos/Webcams and then blur them.

 ## About
 The algorithm is simple.
 First, the program detects faces on the screen(Videofile or image)